taifabdullah-99/taifabdullah/README.md

 🌍 **Data Analyst | Business Intelligence | Power BI | Python**

 I'm a data analyst with a passion for uncovering insights and driving strategic decision-making through data.
 My journey in data began with a curiosity for patterns and problem-solving, leading me to pursue a career switch into business intelligence.
 I specialize in using Power BI, Python, and SQL to analyze and visualize data.
-Here, you'll find a showcase of my projects from my Business Intelligence bootcamp, where I applied my skills to real-world datasets.
+Here, you'll find a showcase of my projects.

 ---